trekforever/Front-end-Developer-Interview-Questions/README.md

 * What is the effects (or fx) queue?
 * What is the difference between `.get()`, `[]`, and `.eq()`?
 * What is the difference between `.bind()`, `.live()`, and `.delegate()`?
+  * **Answer**: .bind() attaches an eventlistener to all the selectors that are matched.
+Very expensive, not good, not dynamic. .live() attaches an eventlistener to the document object (only once).
+Can use dynamic, but depreciated, useless selection since only attaches to document, cannot use chaining. .delegate() is like .live() but you can pick what selector to attach.
+Dynamic and can use chaining.
+3 parameters instead $(selectorAnchor).delegate(selectorEvent, event, function)
 * What is the difference between `$` and `$.fn`?
 Or just what is `$.fn`.
 * Optimize this selector:
 ```javascript